fbpx

 Neosensory feeds information to the brain via touch.
 Our technology emerged from the research laboratory of neuroscientist Dr. David Eagleman, and under the aegis of Neosensory we have built our technology into a sleek wristband with vibratory motors, a microphone, high computational capacity, and cutting-edge algorithms.

 We have many projects underway.
-Below we show the science behind two of them: tinnitus and hearing loss.
+Below we show the science behind our three commercially available solutions.

 Our solution: Neosensory Duo

 With Neosensory Duo, we have made bimodal stimulation simpler and more effective.
 First, no doctor’s visit is required.
 We mail the wristband to your home.
 You simply download our free app, put on the wristband, and listen to a specially designed series of notes for 10 minutes a day.
 The sounds and patented vibrations are synchronized.
 Over time, this teaches the brain which sounds are real (external) and which are self-generated (internal).
-Over the course of weeks, your brain learns to pay less attention to the internal sounds, and tinnitus becomes less challenging to deal with on a daily basis.
+Over the course of weeks, your brain learns to pay less attention to the internal sounds.
 Most customers participate in our subscription program for 2 months, some find it useful to keep it for 3 months, and others keep it forever.

 Figure 1.
-Efficacy of the Neosensory program for people with moderate to severe tinnitus, as measured by the Tinnitus Functional Index (TFI).
+Efficacy of the Neosensory program as measured by the Tinnitus Functional Index (TFI).

 Results from Perrotta, Kohler, Eagleman (2023) Bimodal Stimulation for the Reduction of Tinnitus Using Vibration on the Skin.
 International Tinnitus Journal.